01 of 06

-Perugia is the regional capital of Umbria, has Etruscan underpinnings including an arch and walls, is one of Italy's great art cities, is known for its extremely popular jazz and chocolate festivals...and yet is almost entirely overlooked by tourists.
+Perugia, the regional capital of Umbria, has visible Etruscan history including an arch and city walls.
+Perugia is one of Italy's great art cities and is known for its popular jazz and chocolate festivals, yet is almost entirely overlooked by tourists.

-Perugia sits on a hilltop and part of a valley.
-From the train station, you can take a bus for the 1.5 kilometer climb into town but the intrepid with sturdy legs will want to take an alternative route; the moving stairway that takes you through the excavations below the city from the parking lots.
+Perugia is situated on a hilltop and in part of a valley.
+From the train station, you can take a bus for the 1.5-kilometer climb into town but the energetic person will want to take an alternative route; the moving stairway that takes you through the excavations below the city from the parking lots.

 03 of 06

 Umbria is the only Italian region having neither a coastline nor a border with other countries.
 Here you are locked into Italy's dreamy, and quite green, center.
 It's quiet and peaceful.
 Population density is very low, especially compared to adjacent Tuscany.
 Prices are low too, comparatively.

 Tobacco fields, grain fields, groves of olive trees, and vineyards are found throughout Umbria.
 You'll learn to spot the tobacco drying structures, now often converted into elegant and romantic lodging for tourists.Continue to 4 of 6 below.

 04 of 06

 Rocca del Leone, the castle of this interesting city jutting out on Lake Trasimeno, has a dark passageway to roam and is often the scene of festivals and art presentations.